deadcoast/DrRx/drrx/syntax-overview.md

 - Continuing flow (`|`):
   - Use `|` on any line at a given depth if there remains at least one more sibling later at that depth.
   - Omit `|` if the current line is the last at its depth and no further siblings will appear.
+- File→Directory spacer (`|`):
+  - When a file at depth N is followed by a directory sibling at depth N, insert a dedicated spacer line consisting only of a properly indented `|` to separate file and directory blocks (see [FW.06](rules.md#FW.06)).
+  - The spacer line is semantically neutral; parsers MUST accept and ignore it structurally.
 - Closing flow (`:`):
   - Use `:` instead of `+` before an operator to signal that no children will follow for the current branch after this line.
   - `:` on a directory line means the directory has no children defined.
 On a file line, it simply indicates no further continuation at that branch.